acoppes/unity-gameobject-brush/README.md

   - Refresh preview with mouse wheel up/down (useful if the brush has random modifiers)
   - Maybe add brush modifiers to allow overriding some logic.
     - For example, multiple instances of same prefab (for grass), or random between selected prefabs, etc.
+  - Documentation of how to use it and extend.
+  - Maybe brushes should be GameObjects to support custom modifiers as components.

 ## Licence